WGBH-MLA/hyrax_aws_cloud_formation_template/README.md

          may change, so be sure to consult with developers if you are unsure which branch/commit represents the latest code.
       1. Add an optional description.

+### SSL

+The Cloudformation template includes setup that prepares the AMS web server for encryption with Certbot.
+As you are creating a new stack or restoring from the old do the following:

+1. As you are setting the Parameters when launching a stack from a Cloudformation template, set the ServerName so that it matches the domain of your site.
+1. Creating the stack via the Cloudformation template.
+1. Deploy the code via CodeDeploy.
+1. SSH to the web server.
+1. Run `sudo certbot` to get the certificate.